Fundamentals of Computer Science I: Media Computing (CS151.01 2008S)

 As you may have noted from our initial discussions of drawing, there are a number of ways to think about how one creates and how one represents an image.
 And, as we noted in our discussion of computer science, there is a strong relationship between the way we organize or represent information and the algorithms we write to manipulate that information.
-Hence, we begin by exploring raster graphics, one of the simplest ways to represent images on the computer.
+The representations we have explored so far are rather coarse-grained; that is, they refer to relatively large drawing objects or techniques.
+Let us now turn our attention to a somewhat finer-grained approach.
+In particular, we will explore raster graphics, one of the simplest ways to represent and think about images on the computer.

-Variations on the raster graphics format are used in JPG, Bitmap, GIF, and PNG images.
+Variations on raster graphics are used in a wide variety of image file formats, including JPG, Bitmap, GIF, and PNG.

 In essence, we need to assign an index to each point in the grid.
-In assigning these indices, we number the rows of the grid from top to bottom, and number the columns of the grid from left to right.
+As you've already discovered in your exploration of GIMP, in assigning these indices, we typically number the rows of the grid from top to bottom, and number the columns of the grid from left to right.
 We also start both column numbers and row numbers with 0.
 When we refer to one pixel on the grid, we do so in terms of its column number and its row number.
-Hence, in an image that is 9 pixels wide and 5 pixels high,

 DrFu provides a few core operations to build and analyze images.

 You've already encountered a few, such as